dulkifal/dulkifal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-NEXT JS PROJECT
+React JS PROJECT
 - 🌱 I’m currently learning ...
-JAVASCRIPT
+Rust
 - 👯 I’m looking to collaborate on ...
 TEAMS
 - 🤔 I’m looking for help with ...
-FLUTTER
+Redux
 - 💬 Ask me about ...
 MY CODE
 - 📫 How to reach me: ...
-WHATSAPP OR TELEGRAM IN THIS NUMBER 0917994636420
+WHATSAPP OR TELEGRAM IN THIS NUMBER 0918714089827
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 LEARING FROM MISTAKES
 -->